 Violating visa conditions is very risky since it will have migratory consequences for the holder, if detected.
 This must also be complied with by citizens of countries benefiting from the Visa Waiver Program.
 In particular, Spanish and Chilean citizens.

 Our Lluis Law immigration attorneys can tell you what options are available in these cases.
-If you call now for a free consultation we can advise you on choosing the most appropriate visa for your situation.
+If you call now for a personalized consultation we can advise you on choosing the most appropriate visa for your situation.

 Can I get the Green Card as an F-1 visa holder?